 Besides being immersed in a pool like at Goldfish Swim School, the outside environment during swim lessons is different.
 There are all sorts of new people milling about, curious objects to look at, bold colors everywhere -- and while we work to ensure a GOLDEN experience -- it's a lot different than being at home.

 Help your little one get used to being around people other than family, and at a location other than a familiar home.
 Head out to the mall to walk around, or visit a local library or community playtime where other babies are interacting.

 Go in a Pool

 You've played with your baby in the bathtub, but have you tested deeper waters?
-In order to prepare your baby for swimming lessons, try heading to a local pool (or stop in for Family Time open swim at Goldfish Swim School) and have your little one explore the open water at your own pace.
+In order to prepare your baby for swim lessons, try heading to a local pool (or stop in for Family Time open swim at Goldfish Swim School) and have your little one explore the open water at your own pace.

 There's no instructor to mimic, no directions or tasks to follow, no others to interact with.
 Since you'll be swimming on your own, you can go at your own pace while baby gets acclimated to the water -- and he or she will discover that being in the water is something to celebrate.

 You can also ask about Goldfish Swim School’s free Mini-Prep classes for babies between three months and six months old – these are a great first step to get your little ones comfortable with the water!

 Our instructors at Goldfish Swim School use integrity, compassion and trust during each and every swim lesson.
 We also give parents peace of mind by teaching water safety elements during each and every lesson -- just part of our WOW! customer service.
 Stop in or call a location near you today and sign up to see for yourself.